Once Cursed, Twice Shy

 Wondering if I was looking at a ghost, I said carefully, “Excuse me?”

 The figure then stirred and snapped on another light.
-The woman behind the desk raised her head so that I could see her face.
-Her hair was white and stringy, her eyes were hard, and her skin was wrinkled with lines of hardship.
+The woman behind the desk lifted her head.
+Her hair was white and stringy, her eyes were cold, and her skin was wrinkled with lines of hardship.